 3. Mario Lemieux

-This goal took place during 1992 of Game 2 in the Stanley Cup Championship.
+This goal took place during game two of the 1992 Stanley Cup Finals.
 Mario Lemieux was representing the Pittsburgh Penguins against the Minnesota North Stars, and would pull off one of his most iconic goals in NHL history.
 Lemieux began from the neutral zone and once he received the puck, began weaving past defenders and made it up to the goaltender, Jon Casey.
-Lemieux got the puck past Shawn Chambers’ legs by deking, a move where a player draws out an defender to maneuver past them, in between them and finally Mario poke checked Casey and got the goal off of his backhand.
-This moment helped lead the Penguins onto victory when they finally won their first Stanley Cup ever.
-Lemieux also earned the Conn Smythe honors with 12 points in the final.
-There is also a plaque in Consol Energy Center commemorating the iconic goal.
+Lemieux put the puck in between Shawn Chambers’ legs and finally scored a backhand goal.
+This moment helped lead the Penguins to victory when they finally won their first Stanley Cup in franchise history.
+Lemieux also earned the Conn Smythe Trophy with 12 points in the Stanley Cup Finals.
+There is a plaque in Consol Energy Center commemorating the iconic goal.

 4. Jaromir Jagr